 Organizations are currently facing significant challenges when it comes to developing and maintaining a purposeful dialogue with the remote workforce – particularly as it relates to L&D initiatives.
 This is due to a variety of factors, including difficulties in: communicating information effectively across technologies and time zones, tracking employee performance, and creating a cohesive L&D culture.
 Even with some of the workforce steadily returning to the office, it’s important to establish and cultivate remote L&D initiatives that are robust and challenging enough to improve engagement and retention.

 In this informative session we’ll discuss how to adapt remote L&D initiatives to develop and maintain effective engagement, such as:

-Join us in the highly interactive panel as we discuss L&D’s role and best practices for creating a culture that improves mental health and well-being, such as:
+Join us in this highly interactive panel as we discuss best practices for sustaining and growing a diverse and inclusive workplace culture, such as: